rachelspencer/rachel-spencer-capstone-2022/README.md

 You can check if you have it already installed by running `node -v` in your terminal.
 You will need it for this project to run, so don't skip this!

 You will also need to make sure you have Visual Studios installed, check by running `code --version`.
 If you don't have it [download it from VS Code](https://code.visualstudio.com/download).
-If you use another development environment, you will beed to alter setp 7. to open the cloned repo.
+If you use another development environment, you will need to alter setp 7. to open the cloned repo.

 ### Clone the project locally
 1. Click on the "Code" tab on this repo's "Code" page.